Maricopa County Project Information

 Team Sorting

-Saturday, Nov 16, 2024 – Rockin A Ranch (Queen Creek area).
-We will have a clinic in the morning, then the Sorting to follow.
+Saturday, November 16, 2024 – Rockin A Ranch (Queen Creek area).
+Clinic in the morning with the Sorting Show to follow.

-Saturday, Dec 7, 2024 – Rockin A Ranch (Queen Creek area).
-We will have a clinic in the morning, then the Sorting to follow.
+Saturday, December 7, 2024 – Rockin A Ranch (Queen Creek area).
+Clinic in the morning with the Sorting Show to follow.

 FINALS: April 18, 2025 - Rockin A Ranch